-Established in 1885, the Woods Hole Science Aquarium is the country’s oldest marine aquarium.
-It is owned by the federal government, operated by NOAA Fisheries, and partners with the Marine Biological Laboratory on educational programs.
+Established in 1875, the Woods Hole Science Aquarium is the country’s oldest marine aquarium.
+It is owned by the federal government, operated by NOAA Fisheries, and partners with the University of Chicago Marine Biological Laboratory on educational programs.
 The aquarium features:

-- Touch tanks where you may find small fish, shellfish, sea stars, shells, and egg casings.
+- A touch tank where you may find small fish, shellfish, sea stars, shells, and egg casings

 Visitors are allowed behind the scenes, where they can watch the staff feed animals, clean tanks, and work on the life support systems.
 Approximately 80,000 people visit the aquarium every year, including 10,000 children in school groups.

 The seals at Woods Hole Science Aquarium are protected by federal law.
 Please follow all posted rules and respect our seal exhibit hours of operation while visiting the seal enclosure.

 A Google search reveals that several aquariums claim to be the oldest in the country.
 None have as good a claim on the title as the Woods Hole Science Aquarium, which arguably started in 1875 when Spencer Baird, the first U.S. Fish Commissioner, established a summer research station in Woods Hole and invited the public in to view the marine animals and learn about the new commission's research.
 If that's too flimsy of a claim for our birth year, 1885 is an easily certified founding date that's the year the fledgling U.S. Fish Commission in Woods Hole opened a state-of-the-art research building that featured a public aquarium.
 Its cabinets displayed preserved specimens of fish, invertebrates, and birds, and large tanks holding live marine specimens.

 Believing that people are entitled to know about work supported by public funds, Baird established a policy of openness in Woods Hole with his public aquarium.